Get doughnuts on your table in less than 15 minutes.

 - Fry until golden and remove using a slotted spoon onto a paper towel-lined plate, then immediately, while hot, toss with a lot of confectioners’ sugar.

 Make it faster, Make it simpler!

-Start with a store-bought pizza dough.
+Start with store-bought pizza dough.
 Roll out dough to a 12- x 10-inch rectangle.
 It doesn’t have to be exact, as long as you don’t stretch the dough too much.
-Using a pizza cutter, cut the dough into little bite size pieces.
+Using a pizza cutter, cut the dough into little bite-size pieces.
 Since pizza dough isn’t sweet you don’t want to have too much dough in each donut.
 Heat a pot of oil.
 I don’t use a very large pot so that there isn’t too much oil wasted.
-With a smaller pot you have to stand over and fry a bit longer, but it’s worth it.
+With a smaller pot, you have to stand over and fry a bit longer, but it’s worth it.
 Fry until golden brown and flip.
-Remove and drain on paper towel.
+Remove and drain on paper towels.
 Toss with lots of confectioners’ sugar to add the sweetness.